Adirondack Trust Company: Historic Headquarters Building

-Civic engagement
+Civic engagement and community service

+The Adirondack Trust Company administers the Adirondack Trust Co.
+Community Fund, an independent 501(c)(3) organization, as its trustee, with guidance from an independent advisory committee composed of individuals from its community.
+The endowment acts as a perpetual source of funding for a broad array of nonprofit organizations that improve the quality of life in the community and to assist them in addressing issues of common concern.

+In 2020, during the COVID-19 pandemic, Adirondack Trust partnered with Saratoga Hospital to launch the COVID-19 Business Safety Consultation Program help area businesses reopen safely.

 In 2021, the company sponsored the Saratoga Performing Arts Center's virtual exhibit “The 2021 Adirondack Trust Company Festival of Young Artists” Online Gallery, featuring 80 inspiring student creations from the Capital Region's brightest young dancers, musicians, singers, poets, and visual artists.